Daniel-Krueger/daniel-krueger.github.io/_posts/2021-04-01-path-button-styling.md

 # Download
 The style definitions can be found [here](https://github.com/cosmoconsult/webconbps/tree/main/css/path_button_styling).
+With the release of 2021.1.4.x not only the 'Global CSS styles' had been added, but the path buttons are now html buttons instead of inputs of type button.
+So there are folders for the different options you can choose from.

 # Remarks
 1. If this option is used, there may be readability problems depending on the selected theme.
 I have yet to find a way to identify the loaded theme so that a different style could be used.